 Snakes’ type and size are the most prominent factors that affect their metabolism.
-Smaller species with a faster metabolism will require more frequent meals, while larger snakes can survive months without food.
+Smaller species with a faster metabolism will require more frequent meals, while larger snakes can survive months without

 As usual, snakelets (baby snakes) and juveniles need to eat more frequently to grow.
-You should feed some of them daily, while sizable species offspring require to get food twice a week.
+You should feed some of them daily, while sizable species offspring require to get

 Most snakes stop eating during the breeding season.
 In fact, some males can stop eating for months or even a half of a year when smelling the ovulating females.
 On the other hand, females will stop eating shortly before laying eggs.

 Snakes will refuse to eat in a period of shedding.
 If you notice that your pet has cloudy or milky eyes, a pink underbelly, or an ashy appearance, it is a sign that there is no reason to worry.
 It is only time to get rid of old skin.

 Time of year

 The season will significantly affect the snake eating frequency.
 Some species will enter brumation in winter, and you can expect them to stop eating.

 It seems that these reptiles have an internal clock, and their metabolism slows down once the cold weather comes.
 That is why some large snakes enter brumation, although they live in warm enclosures in captivity.